jsiulian/Flare/CONTRIBUTING.md

 - Use the correct template: This project defines a few different templates (e.g. "Feature Request", "Error") that you can use for different types of issues.
 Please only use the default template if you think no other template matches.
 - Fill out all information in the template: For me to re-create your setup, it is important that you fill out all information that is asked for in the issue (e.g. your current version, or how you installed it).
 - Fill out the logs if you think they are relevant: If the issue template asks for logs and you think that might help, please consider adding them.
 But note that logs can contain sensitive information.
-Please look through the logs and censor things before pasting into the template.
-If you don't feel comfortable censoring your own logs, you can also send me a Matrix direct message to @schmiddi:matrix.org if I ask for logs.
+Please look through the logs and censor things before pasting into the template (also take a look [here](https://gitlab.com/whisperfish/whisperfish/-/wikis/home#censor-your-logs) on what and how to censor).
+If you don't feel comfortable censoring your own logs, you can also send me a Matrix direct message to `@schmiddi:matrix.org` if I ask for logs.
 - Check for duplicated issues: Try to use the search-feature if you can find similar issues like you are having.
 If there is already such an issue, consider giving it a thumbs-up or commenting more details on that issue, but don't create a new issue.
 - Know how to write a good issue: Read e.g. <https://wiredcraft.com/blog/how-we-write-our-github-issues/> (also applies pretty much got GitLab)